Henkjan1110/intro-programming-website/data/week1/2-first-programming-code.md

 This compile process influences error detection and feedback.
 The compiler can check for errors before the program is executed, and the IDE (Integrated Development Envirnoment) provides immediate feedback on any issues.

 The IDE makes the process easy by allowing the programmer to compile and execute the program with a single button press.
 It also continuously compiles the program, enabling it to report errors.
-For instance, changing the Hello World exercise print command to `System.out.println("Hello World!")` will result in a line underlining and an error notification on the left side.
+For instance, changing the Hello World exercise print command to `System.out.println("Hello World!")`, by removing the semi-colon, will result in a line underlining and an error notification on the left side.

 </text-box>